Do you have sleep apnea and worry about your oxygen levels dropping below normal while you sleep?

 Furthermore, an added benefit of the vibration alarm is that if you’re wearing it while sharing a bed with your partner, it only wakes you up (unlike a sound alarm, which might wake up your partner).

 Recharging the Wellue O2Ring Oxygen Monitor is easy, as it only requires USB connection.
 Finally, the battery life of 12-16 hours is more than sufficient, as you can get about two night’s use out of it before it needs a recharge.

-Wellue O2Ring Pros and Cons Reported by Customers
+Wellue O2Ring Pros & Cons

 |Ring fit is comfortable, secure with no concerns for disconnecting overnight||Some reported app issues|